 There are a few more tips I’d like to add.
 The most important tip is to trust your ears.
 Like all rules, the 100% rule is not set in stone.
 You are a listener like everyone else.
 If things are sounding great go with it irrespective of where EQ levels are at.

-Make a habit of testing how things sound in your DJ headphones when lining up your next track.
-If you are at home listen to your mix through your home studio monitors or active DJ speakers to see how it sounds in a live environment.
-A quick check to see how the song sounds without the highs or lows can give you instant insight.
-It can also highlight any potential issues that may come up like muffled vocals or basslines that spill into the mid frequencies.
+Make a habit of testing how things sound in your headphones when lining up your next track.
+If you are at home listen to your mix through your studio monitors or loudspeakers to see how it sounds in a live environment.

 I’d also recommend you never sharply cut an EQ to say 50%.
 Any of the frequencies will sound strange if they are cut in this way.
 It’s better to either go gradual or do an instant kill.